RobynBlair/My-Notes/README.md

 - https://www.RobynsLair.shop
 - Next Steps:
 - Done.
 Cleanup designs to have four of each.
 Finish Fyre products.
-- Add a couple more new designs.
+- IP.
+Add a couple more new designs.
 - Order a test batch, one of each type in different designs I would use
 - Keep making designs.
 Add gothy stuff too.
 - Post on Facebook.
 Hint at on AZRaveFam